hykilpikonna/AquaDX/README.md

 Please go to the database migration tool's website to check if your database version is being supported https://flywaydb.org/documentation/database/mariadb

 ### Configuration:
-Configuration is save in `application.properties`
+Configuration is saved in `config/application.properties`, spring loads this file automatically.

 * The host and port of game title servers can be overritten in `allnet.server.host` and `allnet.server.port`.
 By default it will send the same host and port the client used the request this information.
 This will be send to the game at booting and being used by following request.